tbuetow/LED-Christmas-Tree/README.md

 Then components are carefully placed onto the board, sitting on the solder paste.
 ![Looking through a magnifier while placing components on a PCB.](images/PXL_20251217_031108472.jpg)

-Then they are backed in my reflow oven, converted from a cheap toaster oven.
+Then they are baked in my reflow oven, converted from a cheap toaster oven.
 30 seconds at 473F should do nicely!
 ![Circuit boards fresh from the reflow oven](images/IMG_0112.jpeg)

 Once done, the fixture was used again to do the hand soldering part to add the header pins to connect the two boards together.